cyversewarwick/hmt/README.md

 ### `html/`

 A folder containing an interactive webapp allowing the browsing of raw p-values.
 The cells can be shaded based on p-value thresholds, and individual overrepresentation p-values are clickable to reveal a list of genes in the gene group that had a given motif detected in their promoters.
+Only produced if the `Make Webapp` box is checked.

 ### `FullOutput.tar`